BogdanCatalin-Iacob/Mountain-Hiker/README.md

     - FIND EVENT button on the index.html page opens up the events.html page.
     - Modal form pop-up when Event is selected on events.html
     - Contact Form - This can be completed on the contact.html page and used in order to contact the organisation with any queries users may have.
+    - Error page  to redirect  the user back to home page

 -   ### Features Left to Implement
     - Users would like to have a forum incorporated into the Website.
 This feature was not implemented as part of the initial release but will be addressed in a future.